 I am a volunteer fencing coach and current president of the board of directors at Metro Tacoma Fencing Club in Lakewood, Washington.
 This website provides some information about my background for my students and their parents as well as some links to some useful fencing resources and some links about me.

 I earned my professional fencing coaches' certification from the US Fencing Coaches Association in 2011.
 I am a Prévôt de Fleuret (foil) having passed the rigorous written, practical, and oral examination.
 According to the US Fencing Coaches Association website, "The Prévôt level of fencing coach is similar to the Master level professional fencing coach with more emphasis on training fencers rather than other coaches.
 The Prévôt has proficiency with a variety of teaching methods so that they can train fencers of all levels to compete.
 They may also train fencers to become Assistants or Moniteurs."

 While I would enjoy having my own group of private fencing students taking individual lessons from me, my job as a physician makes it impossible since my schedule is so unpredictable.
 I simply do not know when I can be at the club next.
 And kids need a regular routine if they want to be successful with their fencing.
 As a result, I only coach my own children individually.
 However, if there is anything I can do to help you connect with one of the other coaches for private lessons at our club, please let me know.

 My proudest achievement in fencing is seeing the success of my sons.
-My two oldest sons have been consistently ranked nationally since 2012, and both have competed internationally representing the United States.
-My youngest son started to compete at a national level in 2017 and earned national points in both foil and épée in 2018.
+My three sons have been consistently ranked nationally, and my two oldest have competed internationally representing the United States.
+My youngest son started to compete at a national level in 2017 and earned national points in both foil and épée starting in in 2018.